radar-blip/gretch/README.md

 ## gretch

 Shell script made for Linux Mint.
-This can be run from your terminal to display your systems information.
+Can be run from your terminal to display your systems information.

 Displayed information includes: